mjordan/islandora_solution_pack_xml/README.md

 # Islandora XML Solution Pack

 An Islandora Solution Pack that allows for ingesting and viewing arbitrary types of XML files.
-This solution pack offers a simpler solution to the goals of the overly complex [Islandora Feeds](https://github.com/mjordan/islandora_feeds) module, the original motivation for which can be found in [this Islandora Google group discussion](https://groups.google.com/forum/#!searchin/islandora/jordan$20database/islandora/vqJZH7bxBDc/SzSygjj1RQsJ).
+This solution pack is not intended to replace others that offer more comprehensive and specialized tools for XML formats like [EAD](https://github.com/DrexelUniversityLibraries/islandora_solution_pack_ead) and [TEI](https://github.com/discoverygarden/islandora_solution_pack_manuscript).
+Instead, its focus is on being a general-purpose solution for making a variety of types of XML content accessible.
+It offers a simpler solution to the goals of the overly complex [Islandora Feeds](https://github.com/mjordan/islandora_feeds) module, the original motivation for which can be found in [this Islandora Google group discussion](https://groups.google.com/forum/#!searchin/islandora/jordan$20database/islandora/vqJZH7bxBDc/SzSygjj1RQsJ).

 ## Introduction